 MD v Nottinghamshire Health Care NHS Trust UKUT 59 (AAC)

-UT Judge Jacobs – it may be that medical treatment is still available for a patient but because of the circumstances of a particular case it is no longer appropriate – treatment has to be appropriate but need not reduce the risk.
-Although patient may not progress beyond milieu therapy, there may reach a point at which treatment is no longer appropriate.
+There may be instances when medical treatment is available for a patient but because of the circumstances of a particular case it is no longer appropriate – treatment has to be appropriate but need not reduce the risk.

 R (PP) v Secretary of State for Justice EWHC 2464 (Admin)

-The Secretary of State’s decision to reject an application for a restricted patient to be granted trial leave to a medium secure unit was lawful; he was not bound to seek alternative evidence even where the evidence before him was unanimously in favour or leave being granted.
+The Secretary of State’s decision to reject an application for a restricted patient to be granted trial leave to a medium secure unit was lawful.

 R (X) v Secretary of State for Justice EWHC 2465 (Admin)

-The Secretary of State had rejected an application for escorted community leave because of the nature of the index offence and the perspective of the victim’s family.
-(1) The decision was quashed because neither the question of risk to others nor the positive benefits to the patient had been considered (irrationality, failure to take into account relevant considerations and considering irrelevant ones).
-(2) The reasons presented in the summary grounds of defence were patently not the reasons for the decision.
+The Secretary of State’s decision was quashed because neither the question of risk to others nor the positive benefits to the patient had been considered and the reasons presented in the summary grounds of defence were patently not the reasons for the decision.

 M v South West London & St George’s Mental Health NHS Trust EWCA Civ 1112 (07 August 2008).